 Happy 4th of July!
 No matter how you’re celebrating Independence Day, fantastic 4th of July dessert recipes are a must.
 No matter your baking experience, these All-American dessert recipes are worth celebrating.

 From red, white, and blue mixed berry pound cake to fruit tarts to Mary Washington’s gingerbread, we’re sharing lots of 4th of July dessert recipes worth celebrating.
+Let’s get patriotic with food.

-Patriotic 4th of July Desserts: Easy Recipes
+Patriotic 4th of July Desserts: Cakes, Muffins, Puddings + Cookies

 Sweet Potato Morning Glory Muffins